-Appearance - The male Ring-necked Duck has a similar coloured plumage to its relative, the Tufted Duck.
-It has a black head and neck with a purple sheen, an inconspicuous cinnamon neck ring, grey-blue beak with a broad white band and black tip, a distinctive white line around the base of the beak, yellow eyes, the upperparts, vent, and tail are black, the flanks and abdomen are whitish-grey, the speculum is silver-grey, and the legs and feet are grey.
+Male - The male Ring-necked Duck has a black head and neck with a purple sheen, an inconspicuous cinnamon neck ring, grey-blue beak with a broad white band and black tip, a distinctive white line around the base of the beak, yellow eyes, the upperparts, vent, and tail are black, the flanks and abdomen are whitish-grey, the speculum is silver-grey, and the legs and feet are grey.
 The male Ring-necked Duck has a similar coloured plumage to its relative, the Tufted Duck.

-Notes - The Ring-necked Duck or Ringbill is a small North American diving duck.
+Notes: - The Ring-necked Duck or Ringbill is a small North American diving duck.
 The cinnamon neck ring is actually quite hard to see but this duck differs from the Tufted Duck by having a white band on its beak and a white line around the base of its beak.

-WWT Slimbridge Video clips:More photos and Information
+WWT Slimbridge Video clips:

 View these videos on Youtube